 Concrete surfaces are often referred to as "cement," but that's a bit misleading.
 Cement (typically Portland cement) is one of the ingredients in the composite material known as concrete.
-The other common ingredients are aggregate (crushed rocks) and sand.
+The other common ingredients are an aggregate (crushed rocks) and sand.
 Add some water and you create concrete.

-How To Maintain a Concrete Driveway
+How to Maintain a Concrete Driveway

 Many people look at concrete driveways as being virtually maintenance free, but to best ensure long life, it does pay to keep the driveway clean and sealed.
 A good scrubbing with a hose and stiff brush will usually handle the cleaning, while concrete sealer will add a layer of protection.
 Sealer should be applied at least once a year.
 If you live in snow country, the best time to seal a driveway is in the fall.
 That way, it will be best able to stand up to road salt and harsh weather of winter.

 How Long Will a Concrete Driveway Last?

 Concrete driveways generally remain functional from 25 to 50 years, depending on how well built they were and how well they have been maintained.

 A basic concrete driveway installed over a gravel base will cost $4 to $10 per square foot.
 These costs can nearly double, however, if you decide to go with a colored or stamped finish.

 Installing a concrete driveway starts with removing grass and other vegetation and ensuring a stable soil foundation.

 Wood forms are then installed around the perimeter of the intended driveway.
 A base of gravel (at least 4 in. deep) is added, graded and compacted.